angelrps/MasterDataScience_FinalProject/README.md

 * [**Polygon shapefile**](https://archive.nyu.edu/handle/2451/36743): Represents the boundaries zones for taxi pickups as delimited by the New York City Taxi and Limousine Commission (TLC).
 <img src="https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/taxi_zone_map_manhattan.jpg" width="400">

-# 3_Methodology and Tools
-* Jupyter Notebook as a workframe.
-* Python 3 (pandas, numpy, sklearn) for data cleaning, engineering and modelling (regression models).
-* Matplotlib, Seaborn, Bokeh and Altair for data analysis and graphic representation.
-* Selenium Webdriver for web scraping.
-* Streamlit for webapp front-end.

 # 4_What do you need to run the project?
 ## 4_1_Dependencies and modules